-Gamblers Anonymous (GA) focuses on the “medical model” of problem gambling, painting it as a disease with no gray areas and for which the best treatment is abstinence.
+Gamblers Anonymous (GA) focuses on the “medical model” of problem gambling.
+This views it as a disease with no gray areas and for which the best treatment is abstinence.
 GA follows a 12-step model like that of Alcoholics Anonymous but stands out because of its greater focus on the financial issues unique to gamblers.
-Unfortunately, despite its association with the successful 12-step model, GA experiences high drop out rates, and there is a lack of evidence supporting its use beyond as a supplemental treatment.
+Unfortunately, despite its association with the successful 12-step model, GA experiences high drop out rates.
+There is a lack of evidence supporting its use beyond as a supplemental treatment.

 The majority of gambling disorder treatment is targeted therapies and group support programs, but recent studies show some promise with medications.
 A few studies support treatment with selective serotonin reuptake inhibitors (SSRIs), like Luvox (fluvoxamine).
 Unfortunately, there is a significant placebo effect that blurs these results.

 Naltrexone, which is useful in treating alcohol and opiate use disorders, helps reduce urges and craving in problem gambling.
 Three-quarters of patients in a study of naltrexone showed significant progress on standardized gambling severity scales over 6 weeks of treatment.

 Managing Gambling Disorder

 The National Council on Problem Gambling (NCPG) offers a national hotline (1-800-522-4700) available 24/7, and some states offer more local helplines.
 Help is also available via text messaging to the same number and online chat.
 These hotlines will refer callers to treatment resources in their areas.
 Gamblers Anonymous also provides state-by-state hotlines with resources and local referrals.

 These hotlines can also help in triggering situations.
 Once a patient has managed to stop gambling, the focus is on preventing relapse.
 It is a bad idea to tempt this with a single bet, which can rapidly lead to a full return to uncontrollable behavior.